IM-TWIN/BLE-Android-Plugin/README.md

 The variable `ble` is the object that contains all the methods of the Java class, through which you can access the BLE operations.

-Since BLE uses many callbacks in Java, in those cases that they carry meaningful information a signal is emitted so that it can also be seen in Godot.
-In order to receive these signals and thus perform some actions, the signal has to be connected to a function in the Godot script as shown below.
+Since the Android BLE library uses many callbacks in Java, in those cases they carry meaningful information a signal is emitted so that it can also be seen in Godot.
+To receive these signals and thus perform some actions, the signal has to be connected to a function in the Godot script as shown below.
 ```gdnative
 ble.connect("device_found", self, "_on_dev_found")
 ```